K-12 Blended Teaching Competencies

 2.1 Blended Teaching Competencies

-In Volume 1 of K-12 Blended Teaching we introduced four competencies in Figure 1.1 with each of the four competencies represented by a pillar built on a solid foundation of blended dispositions and technology skills.
-The four core blended teaching competencies--(1) online integration, (2) data practices, (3) personalization, and (4) online integration can be mastered by any teacher in any subject area.
+In Volume 1 of K-12 Blended Teaching we introduced four competencies shown in Figure 1 with each competency represented by a pillar built on a solid foundation of blended dispositions and technology skills.
+The four core blended teaching competencies—(1) online integration, (2) data practices, (3) personalization, and (4) online interaction—can be mastered by any teacher in any subject area.
 These competencies are built on a foundation of positive dispositions and basic technology skills.

-We will provide a brief introduction to these competencies in this chapter with more in-depth coverage in the each of the subject-specific sections.
-Additionally, you can check your readiness for blended teaching in each of these areas by taking this Blended Teaching Readiness Self-evaluation.
+We will provide a brief introduction to these competencies in this chapter with more in-depth coverage in each of the subject-specific sections.
+Check out your readiness for blended teaching in each of these areas by taking this Blended Teaching Readiness Self-evaluation.

 Test Your Blended Teaching Readiness: http://bit.ly/K12-BTR

 Check out how ready you are for blended teaching?

 As shown in Figure 2, the results of the blended teaching readiness instrument will give you a score in each of the competency areas.
 The scores will help you to understand which competency areas you might want to start with as you build your personal skillset with blended teaching.

 Example results from the Blended Teaching Readiness Survey